What’s in a name?

 Athletes and celebrities’ images are personal brands on which they rely to earn an income via endorsements.

-Mohamed Salah a famous footballer, is a current case in point.
+Mohamed Salah, a famous footballer, is a current case in point.
 He is the most recent athlete to be embroiled in a dispute over his image rights.
 Through his image rights company, he had a sponsorship agreement in place with telecommunications company Vodafone.
 However, the Egyptian FA had allowed his image to be used to endorse a competitor.
 This prompted outrage from Salah and his agent, and public outcry in Egypt in support of their most famous sportsperson, with “I support Mohammed Salah” trending online.
 This eventually prompted the intervention of Egyptian government officials to resolve the issue.

-Here In SA, media personality Basetsana ‘Bassie’ Kumalo won a court case against Cycelab, SA’s largest cycling retailer, after it had unlawfully used an image of her in an advert.
-In this case Bassie had registered her image rights in a separate entity.
+Here In SA, media personality Basetsana ‘Bassie’ Kumalo won a court case against Cycelab, SA’s largest cycling retailer after it had unlawfully used an image of her in an advert.
+In this case, Bassie had registered her image rights in a separate entity.
 We will elaborate on this case in the next publication of our ‘image rights’ series.

-Even the children of many celebrities are born into popularity with an image many wish to use and exploit for monetary benefit.
+Even the children of many celebrities are born into popularity with an image many wishes to use and exploit for monetary benefit.
 Beyoncé has been fighting since 2012 – when Blue Ivy, her daughter, was born- to claim the trademark but was denied the rights because an event company had registered the mark beforehand.

 Image rights in personal names are per se not recognised as such by South African common law, requiring additional steps to secure recognition and protection.